Fus3n/cupscript/README.md

     python3 cup.py
     python3 cup.py <filename>

-    For Windows:
-    python cup.py
-    python cup.py <filename>

 run file from cupshell: Run("filename")

 # Syntax

-Examples can be found in the the [example.cup](https://github.com/Fus3n/cupscript/blob/main/example.cup) file I will be adding more examples soon.
+Examples can be found in the the [example](https://github.com/Fus3n/cupscript/blob/main/examples) directory.
+I will be adding more examples soon.